KeeghanM/arc-aide/src/content/docs/documentation/user-guide/getting-started.md

 _"Klarg, the bugbear leader of a goblin tribe that has captured Gundren and his escort."_

-A specific, named threat that the players can focus on confronting.
+A specific, named threat that creates meaningful opposition to the protagonist's goals.

 </details>

 ### 4. Problem

 The central challenge or conflict that needs to be resolved.
+This should be specific and have clear stakes - what happens if it's not solved?

 <details>
 <summary>Example: Lost Mine of Phandelver Problem</summary>

 _"Gundren has been captured and his location is unknown.
-The supplies he was expecting are crucial for the town's defense."_
+Without his expertise and the supplies, the town of Phandalin will be vulnerable to threats and unable to rebuild."_

-A clear problem statement that drives the story forward.
+A clear problem statement that explains both the immediate issue and why it matters.

 </details>

 ### 5. Key

-The solution, tool, method, or insight needed to resolve the problem.
+The crucial discovery, revelation, tool, or insight needed to solve the problem.
+This is often a twist or piece of information that changes everything - **the one thing** the protagonists need to find out or obtain.

 <details>
 <summary>Example: Lost Mine of Phandelver Key</summary>

-_"Following the goblin tracks to their hideout, gathering information from captured goblins, and staging a rescue mission."_
+_"Learning that the goblins are working for someone called 'the Black Spider' and discovering the location of their hideout through captured goblin interrogation."_

-The path to resolution that players must discover and execute.
+The specific knowledge or revelation that unlocks the path to resolution.

 </details>